The Quantum Formalism Revisited: Correlation Inequalities of Bell and Others

-\item Given these mathematical results, what is their relevance for entangled states occurring in real experiments? {\scshape Bell} was motivated by {\scshape D.~Bohm}'s 1951 spin-singlet simplification of the famous ``Gedankenexperiment'' by {\scshape Einstein}--{\scshape Podolsky}--{\scshape Rosen} in 1935 to point out that correlations between two \emph {spacelike separated} quantum systems which are in an entangled state due to interactions in the past may be stronger than is possible from any classical mechanism.
-A real-world, but not practical, example is the (rare) leptonic decay \cite{Hus2024} of an electrically neutral pion $\pi^{0}$ (with spin $0$) into an electron $e^{-}$ and a positron $e^{+}$, as mentioned in \cite{Per2002,LeB2006}.
-In 1982, {\scshape A. Aspect} and coworkers set up an equivalent scenario in a basement laboratory in Orsay and found that the correlation statistics of coincidence-measurement outcomes on pairs of polarized photons agrees with the {\scshape Tsirelson} inequality, but in general not with the classical {\scshape B--CHSH} inequality \cite{ADR1982}.
-Later such so-called {\scshape Bell} tests, for example by {\scshape A. Zeilinger} and coworkers \cite{WJSWZ1998} and by other (big) groups like \cite{Chr2013} and the three ones mentioned in \cite{Mil2016}, have confirmed that the probabilistic predictions of \QM\ cannot be described by classical \HV\ models which are local (or locally realistic) in the sense of {\scshape Bell}, see \cite{Bel2004,BCPSW2014,BG2016}.
+\item When one computes $\braket{K}$ not with the singlet state, but with an arbitrary \emph{non-entangled} state, one finds $\left| \braket{K} \right| \leq 2$ for all unit vectors $\vv{a}, \vv{b},\vv{c}, \vv{d} \in \R^3$, in agreement with the classical \HV-model interpretation of the {\scshape B--CHSH} inequality \cite{Au2007}.
+Conversely, {\scshape Werner} has constructed also \emph{entangled} (mixed) states with $\left| \braket{K} \right| \leq 2$ for all unit vectors \cite{Wer1989}. \item Given these mathematical results, what is their relevance for entangled states occurring in real experiments? {\scshape Bell} was motivated by {\scshape D.~Bohm}'s 1951 spin-singlet simplification of the famous ``Gedankenexperiment'' by {\scshape Einstein}--{\scshape Podolsky}--{\scshape Rosen} in 1935 to point out that correlations between two \emph {spacelike separated} quantum systems which are in an entangled state due to interactions in the past may be stronger than is possible from any classical mechanism.
+A real-world, but not practical, example \cite{Per2002,LeB2006} is the (rare) leptonic decay \cite{Hus2024} of an electrically neutral pion $\pi^{0}$ (with spin $0$) into an electron $e^{-}$ and a positron $e^{+}$ flying along a straight line in opposite directions.
+Their different locations are, hence, associated with different individual {\scshape Hilbert}-space factors.
+In 1982, {\scshape A. Aspect} and coworkers set up an equivalent scenario in a basement laboratory in Orsay near Paris and found that the correlation statistics of coincidence-measurement outcomes on pairs of polarized photons agrees with the {\scshape Tsirelson} inequality, but in general not with the \emph{classical} {\scshape B--CHSH} inequality \cite{ADR1982}.
+Later such so-called {\scshape Bell} tests, for example by {\scshape A. Zeilinger} and coworkers \cite{WJSWZ1998} and by other (big) groups like \cite{Chr2013} and the three ones mentioned in \cite{Mil2016}, have confirmed that the probabilistic predictions of \QM\ cannot be described by classical \HV-models which are local (or locally realistic) in the sense of {\scshape Bell}, see \cite{Bel2004,BCPSW2014,BG2016}.
 Some authors use this fact to claim that the \QM\ itself is genuinely non-local.
 I do not side with these authors, because the \QM\ is clearly local in the sense that for two dynamically uncoupled systems, even if in an entangled state, no measurement or force on the second system affects the physical behavior of the first.
 Nevertheless, in an entangled state the systems may be spatially correlated or ``causually non-separable'', even over huge distances.
 For various inspiring discussions, see the 7th paper re-printed in \cite{Bel2004}, {\scshape Faris} in \cite{W1995}, and \cite{Mer1993,As2007,Stre2007,HS2010,Wis2014a,Wis2014b,BG2016,Pe2017,Gr2020,Cab2021,BCGKL2022,Wer2023}.
-It now seems that contextuality is largely responsible for the structural differences between classical and quantum \cite{DF2022}.
+It now seems that \emph{contextuality} is largely responsible for the structural differences between classical and quantum \cite{DF2022}.

 \item To summarize, quantum entanglement and quantum contextuality are genuinely non-classical concepts.
 Nowadays they are key resources for quantum information, communication, and computation.
 Trying to describe them by classical concepts is – quoting {\scshape R.F.
 Streater} – like trying to model non-{\scshape Euclid}ean geometry by using figures of a strange shape in {\scshape Euclid}ean space.
 It can't be done.